INSIGHT-Death at home: the unseen toll of Italy's coronavirus crisis

 When an on-call physician did go to her house near Bergamo, at the epicenter of the coronavirus outbreak in northern Italy, on the evening of March 18, it was too late.
 Alessandro Bertuletti was pronounced dead at 1:10 a.m. on March 19, 10 minutes before an ambulance called hours earlier arrived.
 The only medication he had been prescribed, over the phone, was a mild painkiller and a broad-spectrum antibiotic.

 "My father was left to die alone, at home, without help," Bertuletti, 48, said.
 "We were simply abandoned.
 No one deserves an end like that."
-Interviews with families, doctors, and nurses in Italy's stricken Lombardy region indicate that Bertuletti's experience is not uncommon, that scores are dying at home as symptoms go unchecked and those phone consultations are not always enough.
+Interviews with families, doctors, and nurses in Italy's stricken Lombardy region indicate that Bertuletti's experience is not uncommon, that scores are dying at home as symptoms go unchecked and that phone consultation is not always enough.

 In Bergamo province alone, according to a recent study of death records, the real death toll from the outbreak could be more than double the official tally of 2,060, which only tracks hospital fatalities.
 As the global fight to save lives centers on boosting the supply of hospital ventilators, some doctors say a lack of primary healthcare is proving just as costly because medics cannot or will not make home visits, in line with a worldwide tactic of switching to remotely delivered medical advice.

-He said many deaths could be avoided if people at home received prompt medical help, but doctors were swamped, lacked enough masks and suits to protect themselves from infection and were discouraged from making visits unless absolutely necessary.
+He said many deaths could be avoided if people at home received prompt medical help, but doctors were swamped, lacked enough masks and suits to protect themselves from infection and were discouraged from making visits unless necessary.
 "Doctors give people at-home treatment.
-But if this treatment doesn't work, if there is no doctor who checks and changes or adjusts the medicines, then the patient dies."
+But if this treatment doesn't work, if no doctor checks and changes or adjusts the medicines, then the patient dies."

 While hospital workers were given priority access to masks, some family doctors say they went without and so felt unable to visit patients safely.
 A spokeswoman for the state-run ATS health agency in Bergamo said authorities in the Lombardy region, rated among the world's most efficient for health services, told family doctors to "deal with patients by phone as much as possible", limiting home visits "to reduce contagion and waste of protective equipment".